Scarecrow1965/EncodeAIBootcamp/Story-Telling-App-V2/README.md

   - Using your editor, navigate to 'app' folder and create another folder callled 'api', then navigate to the 'api' folder and create three more folders: 'chat'.
   - Using your editor, download the 'route.ts' file in GitHub and ensure you navigate to the chat folder and save it there.

 9. You now have the base app installed into your computer.
-MORE TO FOLLOW
+There are two versions within the page.tsx file: Scarecrow1965 and MLittle.
+MLittle's is the active one and Scarecrow 1965 is the one below it.
+If you want to use either, please ensure that one is commented out and the other is not.

 10. Run the Text Generation WebUI application with the API server enabled.
+11. Open your browser and navigate to `http://127.0.0.1:7860` to see the WebUI running
-11. Make sure that the API server is accepting requests on the port you configured
+12. Make sure that the API server is accepting requests:
-  -  Check also if you have loaded a model in the Text Generation WebUI application
+  -  Check also if you have loaded a model in the Model Tab

-- Commented out for now:
+  -  Verify that you have _api_ and _openai_ selected in the Session tab; if not select them and restart the app.
+  -  Open your browser again and navigate to `http://127.0.0.1:5000/docs` to see FastAPI swagger UI

 13. Once you are satified with it, start the development server:
    ```bash
    npm run dev
    ```
-14. Open your browser and navigate to `http://localhost:3000` to see your NextJS project running
+14. Open your browser and navigate to `http://localhost:3000` to see the story-telling-app project running
+15. Test the see if the results work or not!!
+Enjoy!!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FEATURES -->
 ## Features
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CHARACTER MANAGEMENT -->
 ### Character Management:
 -  Create, edit, and delete characters
 -  Define character names, descriptions, and personalities
 -  Visual card-based character display